our Story

 -

-From the history we have gathered from people who know the building and the Belfast Historical Society this is the building’s lineage to the best of our knowledge.
-There were also times that the building was empty/abandoned and we know that one of our plumbers used to sneak in as a kid!
+From the history we have gathered from people who know the building and the amazing knowledge of Megan at the Belfast Historical Society this is what we’ve discovered about the building’s lineage.
+There were also times that the building was empty/abandoned.
+We know this because one of our plumbers used to sneak in as a kid!

-Storage for Hardware - including dangerous items like dynamite!
+1900s - 1980s Storage for Hall Hardware - including dangerous items like dynamite!
+(They stopped storing dangerous items in 1970s).

 At some point the building was wrapped in metal and the lean to shed was attached.